Embers from the Campfire, #2

 In debate on the bill, Senator Ted Stevens (R-AK), speaking in favor, quoted former Senator Spong who had said that “Extinction is quite literally a fate worse than death.”
 Stevens added, “I agree.”
 Senator Marlow Cook, (R-KY) recommended the legislation include “a provision which would prohibit the destruction or modification of the critical habitat of such [endangered] species.”
 Senator Bill Roth (R-DE), said in support that the Act was a “long overdue piece of legislation,” and Senator Pete Domenici (R-NM) added, “It is a fact that man has been the culprit in bringing certain species to the point of extinction: it would be a double indictment against humanity to ignore the present situation and allow the destruction of our resource of wildlife to continue.”
 Senator Charles Percy (R-IL) called for the Senate to act promptly and “hopefully unanimously” on the bill, and it was so.

-As Molly Hopkin sang around that time, “Those were the days, my friend.…” Yep, and we believed they would never end.
+As Mary Hopkin sang around that time, “Those were the days, my friend.…” Yep, and we believed they would never end.
 Land sakes alive!
 (The strongest oath my Republican grandmother ever uttered.)
 How, how, how has the Republican Party fallen so low?

 Now is the time to restore bipartisan support for conservation!
 We old geezers for conservation are counting on you, young conservative folk.